oahull0112/oahull0112.github.io/docs/Documentation/Libraries/deepdive.md

 the `LLIBS` line is telling make which libraries in particular to pick out.

-So, we want to go into the lib directory, and then the intel64 directory (since LLIBS is pointing to $MKLROOT/lib/intel64):
+So, we want to go into the lib directory, and then the intel64 directory (since LLIBS is pointing to `$MKLROOT/lib/intel64`).
+Let's see what's inside with the `ls` command:

 `ls  /sfs/nopt/nrel/apps/libraries/01-23/spack/opt/spack/linux-rhel8-icelake/intel-2021.6.0/intel-oneapi-mkl-2023.0.0-gnkrgwyxskxitvptyoubqaxlhh2v2re2/mkl/2023.0.0/lib/intel64`